netdata/netdata/docs/dashboards-and-charts/dashboards-tab.md

 ## Managing your dashboard

-To see dashboards associated with the current War Room, click the **Dashboards** tab in any War Room.
+To see dashboards associated with the current Room, click the **Dashboards** tab in any Room.
 You can select dashboards and delete them using the 🗑️ icon.

 ### Update/save a dashboard

 If you've made changes to a dashboard, such as adding or moving elements, the **Save** button is enabled.
 Click it to save your most recent changes.

-Any other members of the War Room will be able to see these changes the next time they load this dashboard.
+Any other members of the Room will be able to see these changes the next time they load this dashboard.

 If multiple users attempt to make concurrent changes to the same dashboard, the second user who hits Save will be prompted to either overwrite the dashboard or reload to see the most recent changes.